GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/htcondor-central-manager/README.md

 ## Usage

-Although this provisions an HTCondor central manager with standard configuration, for a functioning node, you must supply Toolkit runners as described below:
+This module provisions an HTCondor central manager with a standard configuration.
+For the node to function correctly, you must supply the input variable described below:

 - [var.central_manager_runner](#input_central_manager_runner)
   - Runner must download a POOL password / signing key and create an [IDTOKEN]